 How Does Ozone Disinfection Work?

-Ozone is one of the most powerful commercially available oxidising and disinfecting agents.
-Oxidation and disinfection occur when ozone comes into contact with substances, including microorganisms (viruses, moulds, and bacteria), as well as organic and inorganic compounds (metal ions, plastics and rubbers).
-Ozone gas, via the venturi injector method of mass transfer, mixes into the water stream creating a solution for disinfection or sanitisation purposes.
+Ozone is one of the most powerful commercially available oxidizing and disinfecting agents.
+Oxidation and disinfection occur when ozone comes into contact with substances, including microorganisms (viruses, molds, and bacteria), as well as organic and inorganic compounds (metal ions, plastics, and rubbers).
+Ozone gas, via the venturi injector method of mass transfer, mixes into the water stream creating a solution for disinfection or sanitization purposes.
 Post application it quickly decomposes back to oxygen in solution, leaving effectively no residuals in the waste or recirculation stream.

 The Benefits of Ozone Disinfection

 Within beverage industry processing plants, operators must manage risks to health and safety, like harmful bacteria and viruses, alongside environmental risks, maintenance costs and downtime risks.
 With efficient and effective disinfection critical to product safety and profitability, ozone has proven to be a popular choice.

 Evoqua’s Pacific Ozone™ Generator systems can be used to create an aqueous ozone solution with higher oxidation potential than many other treatment options, including peracetic acid, hydrogen peroxide, hypochlorous acid, sodium hypochlorite and chlorine dioxide.
 In fact, sustainability results from a study of Evoqua customers highlighted numerous advantages like reduced annual water consumption, power consumption, process downtime, maintenance hours and product loss due to quality.
 So, not only is it cost-effective, but also far more sustainable than traditional solutions.

 Ozone Disinfection Applications